ROOTPWA-Maintainers/ROOTPWA/README.markdown

     `./configure --enable-mathmore --enable-minuit2`

-If `root-config --features` does _not_ list `mathmore` and `minuit2` you need to re-configure and re-compile ROOT with these options.
+If `root-config --features` does _not_ list `mathmore` _and_ `minuit2` you need to re-configure and re-compile ROOT with these options.
+See <http://root.cern.ch/drupal/content/installing-root-source> for more information in how to compile ROOT from source.

 ### libconfig ###

 We use the _libconfig_ config file parser written by Mark A. Lindner available from <http://www.hyperrealm.com/libconfig/>.
-To our knowledge there are unfortunately no pre-compiled packages for common Linux platforms available, but compilation and installation are straightforward.
+Version 1.4 or higher is required.
+At least for Debian and Ubuntu recent libconfig packages are available, for SLC6 only outdated packages are provided.
+In case you do not have administrator privileges you can compile libconfig from source which is straightforward.
 The easiest way is to install the library into the same directory as the source

     > ./configure --prefix=/your/folder/to/install/libconfig
     > make && make install